JackWuerfelUB/IE482-SP24-PROJECT/README.md

 https://www.youtube.com/watch?v=ayp87SjrwPc
 ```
 ## Future Work
-- (delete this) If you had more time, what would you do with this project?
+- If this became a hobby project for us (no timeline, no pressure, no grade), we'd publish a detailed repository that new UR5 users would use to bring the model into Gazebo and get it to move (using ROS Noetic and Ubuntu 20.04).
+Ideally, there would be several types of end effectors available in the model space to use and control.
+The user could control the UR5 via keypad shortcuts, similar to using Teleop to move the Husky as we did in class.
-    - (delete this) Are there some bugs you need to fix?
+- Jack list bugs here _____________.
+Are there some bugs you need to fix?
 Please document where these are, what you've tried to do to fix them, and suggestions you have for how these could be fixed by someone else.
-    - (delete this) Are there new features you'd add?
+- Jack list new features we'd add _____________.
+Are there new features you'd add?
 Please provide as many details as possible.

 ---
 # (delete this) Structure of your Repo